reedwan/little-giving-blog/content/posts/aydarus/index.md

 1. Intend to draw closer to Allah Most High
 2. Intend to shield yourself from the anger of the Lord by it¹
-3. Intend to shiled yourself from the Hellfire²
+3. Intend to shield yourself from the Hellfire²
 4. Indent to show mercy to your brethren
 5. Intend, if giving to a relative, to strengthen the ties of kinship
-6. Intend to assit the weak
+6. Intend to assist the weak
 7. Intend to follow the example of the Messenger (sallallahu alayhi wa-sallam)
 8. Intend to bring joy to your brethren³
 9. Intend that by it you may protect and shield yourself, and all Muslims, from calamities